rezual/nge_2_re/CONTRIBUTING.md

 - `evs_#.py`
 	- Translation patches for the `.evs` scripts found in unpacked event `.har` files.
 They'll need to be patched with `tools/evs.py` (WIP) followed by re-injecting the patched `.evs` into the `.har` file using `tools/hgar.py --replace-raw`

+## Project Folder Breakdown
+- **game_app:** Contains the game disassembly as Python code.
+	- app.py: Python summary of the decrypted EBOOT.bin information
+	- section_data.py: Contains a listing of the read-writeable addresses within the game and descriptions
+	- section_rodata.py: Contains a listing of the read-only addresses within the game and descriptions
+	- section_text.py: The game disassembly
+	- support.py: Support functions and classes for the above files
+- **patches:**
+	-   `eboot_data.py`
+	    -   Translation patches for the writable parts of the game code, in the  `umd0:/PSP_GAME/SYSDIR/EBOOT.BIN`  file
+	    -   No method to apply yet
+	-   `eboot_rodata.py`
+	    -   Translation patches for the read-only parts of the game code, in the  `umd0:/PSP_GAME/SYSDIR/EBOOT.BIN`  file
+	    -   No method to apply yet
+	-   `f2info.py`
+	    -   Translation patches for the text entries in the game’s Secret Information menu
+	    -   Can be applied with:  `text.py --patch path_to_extracted_game/PSP_GAME/USRDIR/free/f2info.bin path_to_toolchain/patches/f2info.py`
+	-   `f2tuto.py`
+	    -   Translation patches for the text entries in the game's Tutorial menu
+	    -   Can be applied with:  `text.py --patch path_to_extracted_game/PSP_GAME/USRDIR/free/f2tuto.bin path_to_toolchain/patches/f2tuto.py`
+	-   `imtext_#.py`
+	    -   Translation patches for the TEXT  `.bin`'s in the BIND  `umd0:/PSP_GAME/USRDIR/game/imtext.bin`
+	    -   The BIND  `.bin`  will need to be unpacked with  `tools/bind.py --unpack`  and then you can use  `text.py --patch`  to patch the resulting TEXT  `.bin`'s, followed by re-packing the files with  `tools/bind.py --repack`  again
+	-   `btimtext.py`
+	    -   Translation patches for the TEXT  `.bin`'s in the BIND  `umd0:/PSP_GAME/USRDIR/btl/btimtext.bin`
+	    -   The BIND  `.bin`  will need to be unpacked with  `tools/bind.py --unpack`  and then you can use  `text.py --patch`  to patch the resulting TEXT  `.bin`'s, followed by re-packing the files with  `tools/bind.py --repack`  again
+	-   `evs_#.py`
+	    -   Translation patches for the  `.evs`  scripts found in unpacked event  `.har`  files.
+They'll need to be patched with  `tools/evs.py` followed by re-injecting the patched  `.evs`  into the  `.har`  file using  `tools/hgar.py --replace-raw`
+- **tools:**
+	- `wave.py`: Pack/Unpack WAVE `.bin` files in: `umd0:/PSP_GAME/USRDIR/voice/`
+	- `bind.py`: Pack/Unpack BIND `.bin` files, `umd0:/PSP_GAME/USRDIR/game/imtext.bin` and `umd0:/PSP_GAME/USRDIR/btl/btimtext.bin`
+	- `text.py`: Export/Import/Patch TEXT `.bin` files, found in BIND `.bin` files after unpacking, and `umd0:/PSP_GAME/USRDIR/free/f2tuto.bin` along with `umd0:/PSP_GAME/USRDIR/free/f2info.bin`
+	- `hgar.py`: Unpack/Modify `.har` files.
+Uses `zipped.py` to decompress, but cannot recompress.
+Use `--replace-raw` to replace files & turn-off the compression bit, where-as `--replace` keeps the compression bit on.
+	- `zipped.py`: Decompress/compress `.zpt` files
+	- `hgpt.py`: Export/Import Pictures
+	- `evs.py`: Export/Import Event Scripts
+- **unused:** These files are no longer used but may be helpful to others

 ## Technical Considerations
 1. The game's text uses Shift-JIS encoding with a few tweaks by the game's developers, to account for characters such as `²`  not existing in Shift-JIS.